 They are likely to be a geophysical in nature, perhaps similar to the lights sometimes seen at the time of earthquakes (also produced by an unknown mechanism).
 See:

 “They appear at day and night, and seem to float through and above the valley.
 They are usually bright white, yellow, or red and can appear above and below the horizon.
 Duration of the phenomenon may be a few seconds to well over an hour.
 Sometimes the lights move with enormous speed; at other times they seem to sway slowly back and forth.
 On yet other occasions, they hover in mid‑air.”
 Source Wikipedia

 The 'official' website of the phenomenon is Project Hessdalen (a project at Østfold University College).
 The project team maintain an archive of photos, technical reports, and provide a live webcam of the valley.

-• Editor's note: Given the very large number of documented sightings, with photographic evidence, and the resulting academic research, it seems clear that this is not in any sense a so-called 'paranormal' phenomenon - reports of which which are disqualified from inclusion at Wikenigma.
+Editor's note: Given the very large number of documented sightings, with photographic evidence, and the resulting academic research, it seems clear that this is not a so-called 'paranormal' phenomenon - reports of which are disqualified from inclusion at Wikenigma.